tkaplan/ZapposWall/README.md

   4) Log out

 This is a simple Spring MVC Web App that I built for my Zappos resume.
-Since it is my first jab at Spring MVC this is kind of like a personal 5 day hackathon.
+Since it is my first jab at Spring MVC / Java Web App, this is kind of like a personal 5 day hackathon.